Industry pioneer against Snoop-branded mid-cluster 2026: tested across 5 dimensions

 How fairness verification works on Stake vs Roobet

-For the underlying mechanism, see the cryptographic fairness primer.
-For the algorithm internals (HMAC-SHA256 byte mapping per game class), see the algorithm internals post.
-For the worked walkthrough on a real round, see the seven-step verification walkthrough.
+For the underlying mechanism that both Stake and Roobet rely on, see the cryptographic fairness primer.
+For the algorithm internals (HMAC-SHA256 byte mapping per game class) that backs the Stake vs Roobet coverage, see the algorithm internals post.
+For the worked walkthrough on a real round of the same model Stake and Roobet use, see the seven-step verification walkthrough.

 What changes the Stake or Roobet answer per player profile